joshplotkin/airbnb_analysis_HAWQ_python-2015/README.md

 * HAWQ for a fast MPP engine on top of HDFS
 * PL/Python for creating custom functions that the HAWQ engine executes in parallel
 * MADlib for in-database machine learning and statistics, in parallel
+* I also wrote some python scripts to scrape airbnb and generate the dataset

 ### The easiest way to use this is by installing anaconda.
 Anaconda is a package manager for python, found here: https://www.continuum.io/downloads
 * if a package isn't found, you can run `conda install <package name>` to install it